 How to Spend a Great Day at Nelis’ Dutch Village

-That’s good with me – I like visiting Nelis’ Dutch Village just about as much as the kids do!
+From toddler to teen (and even adults), everyone will find something to love.
+You’ll enjoy visiting Nelis’ Dutch Village just about as much as the kids do!

-For a full Dutch experience, especially during Tulip Time, we watch the dancers, see how wooden shoes are made, learn about Delftware pottery, and listen to the presentations at the schoolhouse, weighhouse and family home.
+For a full Dutch experience, especially during Tulip Time, watch the dancers, see how wooden shoes are made, learn about Delftware pottery, and listen to the presentations at the schoolhouse, weighhouse and family home.

 Everyone who works at Dutch Village dresses in the traditional clothing of the Netherlands – right down to the wooden shoes – and they all wear something different.